kennyfrc/alpinejs-calculator/README.md

 ## Understanding the HTML Structure
-Our calculator consists of a display section and a set of keys.
+The calculator is composed of a display section and a set of keys.
 The display shows the current input, the operation selected, and the result.
 The keys include digits, operations, and function buttons.

 ### Display Section
 - **Calculator Result (`calculator__result`)**: Displays the calculated result.